yanbinc2/ME_alg/README.md

     Function: merges seed regions, then expands seed regions iteratively.

     Inputs: following files specified by the path are the input data.
 The files presented here are provided as examples for instructional guidance.
-Users can input their own data based on their specific applications.
+The users can input their own data based on their specific applications.

        PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'--> This is the data file to specify the region index.